HyTacker20/url-shortening-service/README.md

 ## 📖 Overview

-This project provides a platform for users to generate shortened URLs that redirect to the original addresses.
-It offers a RESTful API enabling seamless integration and management of shortened links, including CRUD operations and access tracking.
+This project is solution of the **URL Shortening Service project from roadmap.sh (https://roadmap.sh/projects/url-shortening-service)**.
+It provides a platform for users to generate shortened URLs that redirect to the original addresses.
+The service offers a RESTful API enabling seamless integration and management of shortened links, including CRUD operations and access tracking.

 ---